bnnm/wwiser-utils/doc/NAMES.md

 ## extra commands
 # more complex variations of the advanced commands, generally make too many false positives, but still useful sometimes

+# use all existing wwnames as base (set to the proper path)
+# slow but good chance you'll get useful stuff since devs are previsible and reuse names
+words.py -de -o words_all.txt -i ../wwiser-utils/wwnames/*.txt

 # very slow but creates words in a way that still gets good results
 words.py -de -o words_faw.txt -zd -fa -de